CharbelElBateh/Challenges/README.md

 Challenges ⚔
 ===============
-This repo is about some challenges given in COE211 class taught by the amazing instructor [Dr. Wissam Fawaz](https://github.com/wissamfawaz/)
+This repo is about some challenges I stubled upon.

 ## Overview ⚖